DOI10.47051/SMTS1944

 Figure 2: Distribution of Tantilla fraseri in Ecuador.
 The star corresponds to the approximate type locality: western slopes of the Andes in the vicinity of Quito.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Tantilla, which is derived from the Latin word tantillus (meaning “so little”),14 is probably a reference to the small body size of snakes of this genus.
-The specific epithet fraseri honors Louis Fraser, a British zoologist and naturalist who collected the specimen on which the original description of the species was based.
+Etymology: The generic name Tantilla, which is derived from the Latin word tantillus (=little),14 probably refers to the small body size of snakes of this genus.
+The specific epithet fraseri honors Louis Fraser, a British zoologist and naturalist who collected the holotype.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).